javialadid/curriculum/README.md

 # Resume Portfolio with AI Chatbot

 A modern, responsive resume/portfolio website built with Next.js, featuring an AI-powered chatbot that answers questions about your professional background.
+The main idea of the chatbot is to make the resume interactive, and allowing more in depth details for a user to explore, instead of cluttering the user interface with details.

 ## Setup